 Thousands of men, representing ev ery degree of skill, are fast bringing into existence the great Pan-American Exposition, which shall next year turn the footsteps of half the nation toward Buffalo.
 Never was an Exposition projected amid such promising and favorable surroundings and conditions.
-With the best known natural wonder of the world-the stupendous and majestic falls of Niagara-within half an nuts, potatoes, sugar beets, parsnips, and the greatest electric power plants in the world using the power of these famous cataracts, truly magnets of Irresistible force, to help draw the crowds from all directions, Buffalo beets will have an invaluable opportulooks to an unparalleled success in next year's enterprise.
+With the best known natural wonder of the world-the stupendous and maiestic falls of Niagara-within half an nuts, potatoes, sugar beets, parsnips, hour's ride of the Exposition grounds onions, etc. In October a special potaand the greatest electric power plants in the world using the power of these famous cataracts, truly magnets of irresistible force, to help draw the crowds from all directions, Buffalo beets will have an invaluable opportulooks to an unparalleled success in next year's enterprise.

-effects, in horticultural and floral dec- necessity of abundant sunshine in the sence of it at the proper season have been the causes of serious loss and discouragement to growers.
+American Exposition will outrival all sugar beets, showing all varieties and former undertakings of this descrip- making clear to every one the condifects, in the hydraulic and fountain cluding both soil and atmosphere.
+The effects, in horticultural and floral dec- necessity of abundant sunshine in the sence of it at the proper season have been the causes of serious loss and discouragement to growers.

 The value of various byproducts for food for live stock will be shown in exhibits of gluten meal, linseed meal, cottonseed meal, hominy meal and other prepared foods.

 The display of grasses and forage will include all varieties, the purpose being to show the ones best adapted for farm uses with reference to particular soils and conditions.
-The proper mixture of seed for permanent pastures, meadows, lawns, etc., will be explained.
+The proper mixture of seed for permanent pastures, meadows, lawns, etc., will be ex-